EmanHerawy/chainlink-ccip/readme.md

 ## Architecture
 ![Alt text](image.png)
 ### Terminology
-- `Interoperability`: he ability to exchange information between different systems or networks, even if they are incompatible.
+- `Interoperability`: The ability to exchange information between different systems or networks, even if they are incompatible.
 Shared concepts on different networks ensure that each party understands and trusts the exchanged information.
 - `Finality`: The state of a transaction when it is no longer possible to revert it.
 Finality varies across different networks.
 Some networks offer instant finality and others require multiple confirmations.
 These time differences are set to ensure the security of CCIP and its users.
 Finality is crucial for token transfers because funds are locked and not reorganized once they are released onto the destination chain.
 In this scenario, finality ensures that funds on the destination chain are available only after they have been successfully committed on the source chain.
 - `Lane`: A Chainlink CCIP lane is a distinct pathway between a source and a destination blockchain.
 Lanes are **unidirectional**.
 For instance, Ethereum Sepolia => Polygon Mumbai and Polygon Mumbai => Ethereum Sepolia are two different lanes.
 - `DON`: Chainlink Decentralized Oracle Networks, or DONs, run Chainlink OCR2.
 The protocol runs in **rounds** during which an **observed data value might be agreed upon**.
 The output of this process results in a report which is attested to by a quorum of participants.
 The report is then transmitted on-chain by one of the participants.
 No single participant is responsible for transmitting on every round, and all of them will attempt to do so in a round-robin fashion until a transmission has taken place.
 In the context of CCIP, **a lane contains two OCR DON committees** that monitor transactions between a source and destination blockchain: the **Committing DON** and **Executing DON**.